Search concludes for crashed chopper and lost Canadian service members | CBC News

 The CH-148 Cyclone helicopter was returning to dock on HMCS Fredericton when it went down inexplicably on April 29, killing everyone on board — two sailors and four aircrew.
 It had been out on a routine maritime surveillance exercise involving other NATO warships.

-At a press briefing Wednesday, Rear-Admiral Craig Baines said the recovery mission was called off Tuesday after recovering pieces of the helicopter and some human remains.
+At a news briefing Wednesday, Rear-Admiral Craig Baines said the recovery mission was called off Tuesday after recovering pieces of the helicopter and some human remains.

 Baines said that "no portion of the main cabin was left intact," and pieces of the helicopter were found in clusters over a debris field of about 260 metres by 230 metres.